MinecraftForge/Documentation/docs/datastorage/capabilities.md

 This annotation can be applied to fields and methods.
 When applied to a field, it will assign the instance of the capability (the same one gets assigned to all fields) upon registration of the capability, and left to the existing value (`null`), if the capability was never registered.
 Because local static field accesses are fast, it is a good idea to keep your own local copy of the reference for objects that work with capabilities.
 This annotation can also be used on a method, in order to get notified when a capability is registered, so that certain features can be enabled conditionally.

-Both the `hasCapability` and `getCapability` methods have a second parameter, of type EnumFacing, which can be used in the to request the specific instance for that one face.
+The `getCapability` method has a second parameter, of type `Direction`, which can be used in the to request the specific instance for that one face.
 If passed `null`, it can be assumed that the request comes either from within the block, or from some place where the side has no meaning, such as a different dimension.
 In this case a general capability instance that does not care about sides will be requested instead.
-The return type of `getCapability` will correspond to the type declared in the capability passed to the method.
-For the Item Handler capability, this is indeed `IItemHandler`.
+The return type of `getCapability` will be a `LazyOptional<T>` with `T` being the type declared in the capability passed to the method.
+For the Item Handler capability, this is indeed `LazyOptional<IItemHandler>`.

 Exposing a Capability
 ---------------------